I'm having my baby in the hospital, will they let me keep my placenta?

 How much is it?

-Encapsulation, for either method is $250, this includes us personally picking up your placenta and then dropping off your capsules if you are within a 30km radius from us (Coolum).
+Encapsulation is $295, this includes us personally picking up your placenta and then dropping off your capsules if you are within a 35km radius from us (Eerwah Vale).
 Outside of this radius may incur a travel fee.
-If you would like your placenta prepared half TCM and half Raw it is an extra $25.
+Tinctures are $65.
+Blood prints are $25.
+And Placenta Art is $295.

 I have already booked and would like to pay, how do i do that?